Preparing to Apply

 Information Sessions

 It is highly recommended that interested students attend a DDS Information Session to learn more about becoming a qualified candidate.
-These sessions are held regularly at the School of Dentistry.
-Space is limited for each session, so be sure to sign-up early!
+Tours of the dental school are also provided to prospective students.
+RSVP is required.

 Preparing to apply